Low-Fee NZ Index Funds

 |

 We have listed index fund providers that have some of the lowest fees.
-In 2022, nearly 30% of any money invested in the USA tracked indexes, and we believe New Zealand is moving (slowly) in that direction.
+Back in 2022, nearly 30% of any money invested in the USA tracked indexes, and we believe New Zealand is moving (slowly) in that direction.

 Popular low-fee options include: